br33dlove/UiWrapper/README.md

 Here I am going to take you through an example of a screen where a list of data is downloaded from a server and shown if the download is successful, or have an error state shown if unsuccessful.
 While downloading, a loading state is shown, and when downloaded a user can tap on a list item to be navigated to a screen displaying the details of that item.

-### Extending the Ui interface
+### Providing a Ui interface

-The UiWrapper library provides the Ui interface in which to draw up contracts for each screen.
-Extending the Ui interface, the UI can be built as collection of states and events.
+The UiWrapper library requires a Ui, Ui.Listener, and UiModel interfaces be passed as parameter types to it's UiFragment, UiWrapper, and UiModel classes.

 Here we build out DataListUi interface: